-Economically competitive biofuel could be produced using the following process:
+Biofuel could be produced at reasonable cost using the following process:

 1) Grow a type of grass that cows can digest, such as Pennisetum flaccidum, Dactylis glomerata, or Tripsacum dactyloides.

 Most proposals for cellulosic biofuel have focused on plants (such as Miscanthus) yielding the most dry mass, but if cows can't digest something well, then microorganisms in a reactor probably can't either.

 2) Harvest the grass 2 or 3 times a year, sending it to a processing facility.